gbanne12/microsoft-learning-paths-for-notebook-lm/README.md

 # Scrape all the content from a learn.microsoft.com Learning Path and add the content to NotebookLM.google.com

-Add all the module units in a Microsoft Learn path to NotebookLM using playwright.
+Add all the module units from a Microsoft Learn path to NotebookLM by using playwright to grab the content links.

 ## Prerequisites
 - Node.js
 - A Google account with access to NotebookLM

-## Setup
+## Usage
 1. Install dependencies:
 ```bash
 npm install
 ```

-2. Configure Chrome:
+2. Launch Chrome:
 The script uses Chromium's remote debugging capabilities to interact with your authenticated browser session.
 You need to start Chrome with remote debugging enabled:

 ```powershell